 The Florida Department of Education is proud to provide opportunities for members of the United States Armed Forces, veterans and their spouses to become part of our team working hand in hand to improve Florida’s education system for students of all backgrounds and abilities.
 Florida is proud to host the 5th highest population of active duty personnel and reserve members in the military’s five armed services and that over 1.5 million veterans make Florida home.

-Florida leads the nation in high-quality teacher policies in areas like making sure new teachers enter the classroom well-prepared, identifying teachers who are helping students achieve more and retaining effective teachers who improve achievement for all students.
 The Florida Department of Education commits to recruitment of military personnel, veterans and their spouses to continue their service by teaching and leading in Florida’s schools.

 - Active duty service members of the U.S. Armed Forces or reserve unit;